Economic history of Ecuador

-The economic history of Ecuador covers the period of the economy of Ecuador in Ecuadoran history beginning with colonization by the Spanish Empire, through independence and up to modern-day.
+The economic history of Ecuador covers the development of Ecuador's economy throughout its history, beginning with colonization by the Spanish Empire, through independence and up to the 21st century.
+The Ecuador economy has historically and into the present been highly reliant on exports of primary resources.
+This has contributed to boom-and-bust cycles, as the economy fluctuates with shifts in resource prices.
+In the modern era, the Ecuador economy has been particularly affected by oil prices.

 Colonial Ecuador relied on agriculture rather than mining that dominated the capitals of the Viceroys of Peru and Nueva Granada.
 The temperate climate of the Sierra was ideal for crop cultivation and the Costa became a top producer of cash crops, with Ecuador being one of the leading producers of cacao.

-Ecuador's post independence economy relied on a system of peonage by natives on lands of the plantation owners.
+Ecuador's post-independence economy relied on a system of peonage by natives on lands of the plantation owners.
 The economy remained reliant on cash crops.
 It was subject to fluctuations corresponding with the international market, and instability was common.
 By the 1950s bananas had replaced cocoa beans as Ecuador's main export crop.
 After the 1950s, Ecuador's economy began experiencing a period of growth.
-Agriculture's importance in the economy shrunk as the manufacturing and service sector of the economy grew.
+Agriculture's importance in the economy shrank as the manufacturing and service sector of the economy grew.
 The discovery of petroleum in the eastern region of the country and natural gas in the Gulf of Guayaquil brought a large growth to government revenue, and rapid economic growth.
 The economic growth resulted in inflation, and the external debt of the country increased by 15 times in a period of 5 years.

 With the fall of oil prices in the 1980s, the economy declined with traditional agricultural products losing market.
-The damage caused by El Niño from 1982-83 damaged farms and infrastructure.
+The damage caused by El Niño from 1982–83 damaged farms and infrastructure.
 Pressure caused by inflation and foreign credit disappearing led to a shortage of government capital.
 An austerity program including the devaluation of the sucre proved unpopular domestically but allowed Ecuador to negotiate debt repayment with the International Monetary Fund and receive financial aid.
 By 1984 the economy had largely recovered, so Ecuador withdrew from the OPEC in order to increase oil revenue.
 A drop in international oil prices hurt the economy which was heavily reliant on petroleum production by this point.
 To remedy this, president León Febres Cordero entered office promising economic deregulation.
 He achieved this by reducing import quota and tariffs while encouraging foreign investment.
 The GDP growth rate recovered, but a drop in petroleum export prices led to a fiscal deficit and the economy neared crisis.